-Swales shall have a minimum depth of 0.15 m, with a preferred depth of 0.3 m.
+All swales shall have a minimum depth of 0.15 m, with a preferred depth of 0.3 m.
 The maximum length of a swale shall not exceed 50.0 m.
-They shall have a minimum longitudinal slope of 2% wherever feasible, although minimum slopes of 0.5% may be considered on a case-by-case basis.
+They shall have a minimum longitudinal slope of 2%.
 Swale slopes shall not exceed 8%.
 Swales shall have a maximum side slope of 3:1.
 The optimum side slope is 6:1.
-A typical cross-section of a swale is provided on Standard Drawing 404.

 Any swale deemed "significant" by Township staff, which may require future maintenance, will be acquired as a permanent easement by the Township and designated as an overland flow route.
-In general, swales conveying 0.7 m3/s or more for the 100-year storm shall be considered significant by the Township.
-This flow rate is based on a 1.0 m wide grassed swale with 3:1 side slopes flowing at a depth of 0.3 m at a slope of 2%.
+In general, swales conveying 0.7 m/s or more for the 100-year storm shall be considered significant by the Township.
+This flow rate is based on a 1.0 m wide grassed swale with 3:1 side slope flowing at a depth of 0.3 m at a slope of 2%.
 The Township also reserves the right to deem a swale as significant on a case-by-case basis, even if they do not meet these characteristics.
 Swale easements should be a minimum width of 5.0 m.